DALACIN C 150 MG CAPSULES

 Tell your doctor immediately if you develop:

-may be associated with stomach pain or fever).
+be associated with stomach pain or fever).
+This is

-This is an uncommon side effect which may
+an uncommon side effect which may occur during

-antibiotics and can be a sign of serious bowel
+can be a sign of serious bowel inflammation or

-dizziness, swelling of the eyelids or face or lips
+swelling of the eyelids or face or lips or throat or

-fever, cough, feeling unwell and swelling of the
+cough, feeling unwell and swelling of the gums,

 • Potentially life threatening skin rashes: